-Like so many of you, we at TWI are wounded by the events of Charlottesville last weekend.
+Like so many of you, we at TWI are wounded by the events of Charlottesville that took place in August.
 Our values for equity, humility, critical thinking, dialogue, and human decency are being courageously demonstrated by so many, in so many places like Charlottesville on behalf of the criminalized and vulnerable.
-Let us continue to forge a future … Read more
+Let us continue to … Read more

 Posts tagged: equity